Frequently asked questions

 March – Our personal favourite month, especially the second half of March.
 The slopes are uncrowded on weekdays and Nozawa Onsen seems to always receive some serious snowfall at this time, as the snow base is set, there is great opportunity to find untouched powder snow.
 Also the best month for families and beginners who will enjoy the wide open spaces on the mountain.

 Is there a supermarket or convenience store in Nozawa Onsen?

-Nozawa Onsen has 2 mini supermarkets, a butcher, convenience store and liquor shops.
+Nozawa Onsen has 2 mini supermarkets, a butcher, convenience store and liquor stores.
 You can find all you need to prepare western or Japanese meals including breakfast and dinner.

 Rainbow supermarket is the largest in Nozawa Onsen and is located at the Nakao bus stop, which is the closest bus stop to Nozawa Peaks (7 minute walk).
 The location gives guests the option to purchase food as they arrive to Nozawa Onsen on the Nozawa Onsen Liner bus before walking to Nozawa Peaks.
 The second mini supermarket is located on the main street opposite St. Anton cafe.
 It has an octopus illustration on the window.
 This store is great to visit on the way back home from a restaurant or cafe in the evening.
 Alcohol is not sold in the supermarkets.

 Do we need to book train or bus tickets in advance?

 Train: You can now book Bullet Train (Shinkansen) tickets online here.
 Online Train tickets are currently only available for purchase within 30 days of the train departure date.
 To book a Bullet Train online, please follow the steps below:

 1. Select the date and time of departure

 3. Departure station: Tokyo (or Ueno if you prefer to depart from this station in Tokyo)

 4. Arrival station: Iiyama (station closest to Nozawa Onsen).